Skip to main content

 The ASBCI is the largest fashion and textile student association in the UK.
 London College of Fashion students on qualifying courses benefit from Premier Membership of the ASBCI offering valuable links with industry and future graduate employers.
 ASBCI is a unique association of members representing connections with and knowledge of all the key sectors of the fashion industry.
 Membership informs the Fashion Business School of new technical and commercial practices and processes as well as government and external developments that may impact on the Fashion industry.

 The Chartered Association of Business Schools (CABS) is the authoritative voice of business and management education in the UK.
 CABS supports members to maintain world-class standards of teaching and research, and help shape policy and create opportunities through dialogue with business and government.
-LCF achieved Association of Business School membership in 2008.
+LCF has been a member of the CABS since 2008.

 Chartered Management Institute Approved Centre